engageintellect/scale-ninja/README.md

 ## Usage

 1. **Select a Key**: Choose from all 12 musical keys with enharmonic equivalents
-2. **Choose a Scale**: Toggle between Major and Minor scales
+2. **Choose a Scale**:
+   - Major and Minor scales (available in all modes)
+   - Harmonic Minor and Melodic Minor (3NPS mode only)
 3. **Select View Mode**:
-   - 3NPS: Shows 3-notes-per-string patterns (7 positions)
+   - 3NPS: Shows 3-notes-per-string patterns (7 positions) + supports all scale types
    - Full Neck: Displays all notes in the scale across the entire fretboard
-   - Pentatonic: Shows 5 pentatonic box positions
+   - Pentatonic: Shows 5 pentatonic box positions (Major/Minor only)
-   - Hexatonic: Shows pentatonic boxes with added 2nd degree
+   - Hexatonic: Shows pentatonic boxes with added 2nd degree (Major/Minor only)
 4. **Customize Display**:
    - Toggle between note names and scale degrees
    - Switch between sharp (#) and flat (♭) notation